-Melt the coconut oil and honey in a pan.
+Melt the coconut oil and honey in a frying pan.

 Stir in the oats and cinnamon, and cook until lightly toasted.

-You can use it straight away (don't burn your mouth!), or store it in an airtight jar.
+You can use no bake granola straight away (don't burn your mouth!), or store it in an airtight jar.
 The quantity here makes enough for 2 as a topping, but can easily be scaled up or down.

 If you want a larger portion of stovetop granola, use 2 tablespoons each of coconut oil and honey, and 80 g or ⅞ of a cup of oats.

 For a much larger batch of granola, I use this low sugar granola which is baked in the oven.